Central Epidemic Command Center: Activities of the CECC

 The agency has sent warning text messages target to mobile phones in specific areas, urging people to practice social distancing, especially by avoiding crowded scenic areas.

 On 18 March, the CECC raised its travel notice for the United States, Canada, Australia, and New Zealand and advised against all nonessential travel to these countries.
 It also announced that certain exempted foreign nationals must observe a 14-day home quarantine upon arrival from overseas.

 On 25 March, even as Taiwan saw zero new confirmed cases on that day, the CECC announced recommendations that indoor events which would be attended by more than 100 people should be suspended, while outdoor gatherings of more than 500 people should also do so.

 Taiwan's response

 Taiwan's response has been praised in JAMA, the journal of the American Medical Association.
 According to JAMA, Taiwan should have seen the second-largest outbreak of COVID-19 in the world, but has instead effectively eliminated community transmission.
 Taiwan has done this without ordering people to stay home or shutting down schools, restaurants, shops and other businesses.
 As a result, Taiwan's economy is not suffering the same economic damage as countries under lockdown.

+Downgrade of COVID-19 and disbanding of the CECC

+Taiwan officially reclassified COVID-19 to a downgraded non epidemic status on 1 May 2023 and disbanded the CECC (some sources state this occurred the day before) after nearly 1,200 days.
+This act transferred it back to regular public health bodies.
+The CECC before being disbanded stated that masks would be required in medical facilities until May 30 and that they expected that tests would continue to be sold.